Yosef Mizrachi

-Early life and career
+Biography

 Yosef Mizrachi was born in Israel.
 His father was Moroccan and his mother was Persian.
-As a young man, he performed mandatory military service in the Israel Defense Forces, later pursuing a career in the financial sector.
-In 1994, Mizrachi became involved in Jewish outreach, and a year later began to distribute free compact discs and DVDs of his lectures.
-In 1997, he began learning and teaching Torah at Yeshivat Ohr Yisrael in Monsey, New York.
-In 2004, his videos started appearing on the internet.
+As a young man, he performed military service in the Israel Defense Forces, later moving to New York in his 20s to pursue a career in the financial sector.
+In 1997, he began learning and later teaching Torah at the Ohr Yisrael Yeshiva in Monsey, New York, and later producing kiruv (Orthodox Judaism outreach) videos that began appearing online in 2004.

-Mizrachi directs prospective converts to Judaism to learn and adopt Jewish observance.